How can I visit?

 Construction is currently underway for phase one of North Park, which is expected to open to the public in 2020.
 The South Park Anchor Park project is currently in design, with plans for multipurpose fields and trails open adjacent to Owl Hollow Soccer Fields.
 Future plans include a publicly accessible road system that will provide access to the different areas of the park and create a connection between the West Shore Expressway (Route 440) and Richmond Avenue.

 NYC Parks hopes to have the entire park fully opened in 2036.
 In the meantime, tours and events are providing early access as Freshkills Park remains closed to the public.
 Join us on an activity to see it for yourself.

 Freshkills Park is the biggest park to be constructed in New York City in 100 years.
-As a result, the park is opening in small increments over time.
+As a result, the park is opening in increments over time.
 This approach makes it easier for planners to design, fund, construct, and open the park, rather than doing the same for all 2,200 acres of Freshkills Park at once.

 As the not-for-profit partner of the park, the Freshkills Park Alliance raises funds to support programs that make the closed Freshkills Park site accessible to the public.
 You can donate to help the Alliance sponsor a broad range of recreational, cultural, and educational offerings.

 What kind of animals can you find at Freshkills Park today?